Lang--Trotter Conjecture for CM Elliptic Curves: Variants and generalizations of Lang--Trotter conjecture

 if $a_p\neq0,$ where $\End_{\overline{\Q}}(E)$ denotes the ring of endomorphisms of $E$ over the algebraic closure $\overline{\Q}$ of $\Q$.
 What will happen if $E$ is a non-CM elliptic curve?
 Lang and Trotter \cite{LT76} formulated a conjecture on the number of good primes such that $\Q(\pi_p)$ is fixed by a given imaginary quadratic field. \begin{conjecture} Let $E$ be a non-CM elliptic curve over $\Q$ and $K$ a fixed imaginary quadratic field.
 Write

 Then we have

 where $c_{E,K}$ is a positive constant depending on $E$ and $K$. \end{conjecture}

-Conjecture \ref{conj:LT-field} is also known as the Lang--Trotter conjecture, and it also seems beyond the current methods.
+Conjecture \ref{conj:LT-field} is also known as the Lang--Trotter conjecture , and it also seems beyond the current methods.
 Invoking the square sieve from analytic number theory, A. C. Cojocaru, \'E. Fouvry and M. R. Murty \cite{CFM05} proved

 with an implied constant depending on $E$ and $K$, and they may sharp this upper bound with a power saving if a generalized Riemann Hypothesis for Dedekind zeta functions is assumed.
-See \cite{Zy15b,TZ18} for subsequent progresses.
+See \cite{Zy15b,TZ18} for subsequent progressions.